What is my (ARR)?

 - AU-Bachelor of Management

 - Once you have selected your program, you can select your desired major and optional minor.
-The system will then generate a report based on the program, major, and minor you have selected.
+The system will then generate a report based on your selection.

 Major Supporting Courses

 Depending on your major, you may not have this section.
 As a first-year student, you will want to pay attention to the 100-level courses required and add them to your schedule.